novafacing/cgc-challenges/challenges/online_job_application/README.md

 ## Challenges

 This problem is meant to allow competitors to test their capabilities to systematically check bounding contraints and determine vulnerable input a little smarter than just utilizing random fuzzing, but instead utizling the static strings available in the binary.

+### Read Notes

+* Read and checks in cgc_get_response, returns status, this would be good if it was a read first